Qizhong-George-Guo/qizhong-guo/reflections/new-jersey-dam-disclosure-law.md

 ### The five-foot threshold is not simply a dam’s physical height

+The adopted law now explicitly defines “dam”

+The introduced bill required disclosure of a dam but did not itself define the term.
+The amended and enacted legislation added an explicit definition that closely follows the definition already used under New Jersey’s existing Dam Safety Standards, N.J.A.C.
+7:20.

-The law generally defines a dam using a **water-level rise of 5 ft or more**, measured from the downstream toe to the emergency-spillway crest or, if there is no emergency spillway, to the top of the dam.
+The general definition uses a water-level rise of 5 ft or more, measured from the downstream toe-of-dam to the emergency-spillway crest or, if there is no emergency spillway, to the top-of-dam.
+Thus, the 5-ft water-level-rise criterion is not new; what is new here is its explicit inclusion in the dam-disclosure law.

-NJDEP separately defines **“dam height.”** The two measurements should not be casually interchanged.
-This distinction is particularly important for homeowners trying to determine whether a relatively small embankment or pond is subject to disclosure.
+N.J.A.C.
+7:20 separately defines “height-of-dam,” a physical dimension used for other regulatory purposes, including the size criteria for Class IV dams.
+The 5-ft water-level-rise criterion and “height-of-dam” therefore should not be casually interchanged.

 The law also provides a special exception for certain dams in the Pinelands Area based on three combined criteria: water-level rise, drainage area, and impoundment area.